aoldoni/tetre/README.md

 2. Run the below to execute the external tool:
     `./corpus_analysis.py data improves -r -rw AllenAIOpenIE`

+3. Re-run the below to incorporate results from external tools:
+    `./corpus_analysis.py data improves -g -i`

+4. Or generate a sample HTML with CSV document for marking:
+    `./corpus_analysis.py data improves -g -i -sampling 6.5 -seed 99879 -output html_csv`

 Notes:
-- Other options are MPICluaseIE or StanfordOpenIE.
+- Other options are AllenAIOpenIE, MPICluaseIE or StanfordOpenIE.
 - Once all systems are executed with the -r and -rw parameters, once you run the system with -g parameter again, the external results will be incorporated in the HTML.